chemoish/react-universal-tutorial/1-add-react/README.md

 # 1. Add React

-This will get you setup with a client-side only React project with Hot Module Reloading (Not terribly useful).
+This will get you setup with a client-side only React project with Hot Module Replacement (Not terribly useful).

 ## Features